kyratrades/testing/docs/configuration.md

 # Concerts
 {: .no_toc }

-Note: Shows in concerts are listed under their respective titles.
-This page is reserved for other special events.
-Includes both Videos and Audios.
+*Note: Shows in concerts are listed under their respective titles.*

-{: .fs-6 .fw-300 }
+*This page is reserved for other special events.
+Includes both Videos and Audios.*

 ## Table of contents
 {: .no_toc }